pawel-0skill/ESP32-Timer-Gate/README.md

    - ~~[ ] When reading higher than threshold for the rist time, set control variable false.~~
    - In fact NO! - let the gates send a ton of messages when reading an object, just in case of communications issues - allow comms to work it out.
    - [ ] Send gate identifier and detection event message.
 Keep sending as long as sensor registers distance lower than threshold.
+   - Damn...
+If by _identifier_ I mean char "start" or "finish", that means Gates have different code - and I don't want that.
+Either hardcode Gate mac addresses in Comms, or make a hardware switch for Start or Finish.
+This second option seems more elegant...
+On the other hand, I'm hardcoding Comms address in Gates anyway, so what.
+For now - __hardcoding__.
 8. __Comms__ _registers the time_ of start gate event.
    - [ ] Set detection flag for start gate to true.
    - [ ] Register the time in millis of start event.
 9. __Comms__ _gives feedback_ about start event over serial port to PC GUI and/or change in LED state, and/or HTTP server.
-   - [ ] Send event information through serial to PC app.
+   - [X] Send event information through serial to PC app.
 10. __Comms__ _expects finish_ event.
     - [ ] Start detection flag is true, finish detection flag is false.
 11. Dog crosses finish gate.